ntpttr/rolling-upgrades-devstack/README.md

 To deploy, first add the IPs of your target hosts to the inventory file, then run 'ansible-playbook -i inventory playbooks/devstack_install.yml' to install the required packages and start up devstack on each node.

+Before performing the rolling upgrade, some setup is required for validating data consistency of volumes and backups, as well as testing read/write during the upgrade.

+To set up a volume, attach it to an instance, write to it, and back it up, run 'python setup-storage.py'.
+This script will expect you to pass in arguments for authentication, including user name, password, tenant name and auth url.

+After this script finishes, start up the two validation scripts (in seperate tmux or screen sessions).
+These will be left running for the duration of the upgrade, and will test reads/writes to the volume as well as the consistency of the backup.

-Once the cloud is up and running, the following process can be used to validate the rolling upgrades process:
+Once the cloud is up and running and the setup scripts have been run, the following process can be used to validate the rolling upgrades process:

 1. On each node running any cinder service, check out the master branch in /opt/stack/cinder
 2. On the control node, run 'cinder-manage db sync' to migrate the database to master.